15.6 Subjective Assessment

 Understand: Do you know what is causing it or what it is related to?

 Sexual intimacies can be very embarrassing and difficult for clients to discuss/describe.
-Therefore, a non-judgmental, open communication and active listening approach are encouraged in order to develop a trusting relationship.
-It can have significant impact on mental health leading to depression, anxiety and low self esteem.
+Therefore, a nonjudgmental approach, open communication, and active listening are encouraged in order to develop a trusting relationship.
+It can have significant impact on mental health leading to depression, anxiety, and low self-esteem.

-Genital examination after obtaining consent and with a trauma- informed approach.
+Genital examination after obtaining consent and using a trauma-informed approach.

 Personal and family history of breast or reproductive conditions and diseases.

-Common issues associated with the breast and reproductive system includes include breast cancer, fibrocystic breasts, infertility, and testicular cancer.
+Common issues associated with the breasts and reproductive system include breast cancer, fibrocystic breasts, infertility, and testicular cancer.

 If the client has a family history, additional probing questions might include: